elastos/Elastos.SDK.Wallet.C/docs/api_guide.rst

   **Parameter**
     :[in] mnemonic: 12 words, seperated by white space.
-    :[in] language: mnemonic language, for example english/chinese.
-    :[in] words: the words resource, seperated by \n, if the language is english, words should be empty string.
     :[in] mnemonicPassword: password of mnemonic, will get different seed if not empty.